Luke-Skinner/Figurdle/apps/web/README.md

 ## Features

+- **Daily Historical Characters**: AI-generated puzzles with OpenAI GPT-4o-mini
-- Daily historical character puzzles
+- **Automated Daily Updates**: New puzzles automatically generated at 12:01 AM PST
-- Progressive hint system
+- **Progressive Hint System**: Get hints one by one as you make incorrect guesses
-- Clean, responsive UI with Tailwind CSS
+- **Clean, Responsive UI**: Built with Tailwind CSS for all screen sizes
-- Real-time guess validation
+- **Real-time Validation**: Instant feedback on guesses with HMAC security

 ## Tech Stack